YinLiLin/KAML/README.md

 apt-get install libssl-dev/unstable
 ```
 ---
-:tired_face: **Question2:** When installing packages from Github with "devtools", there is a error:
+:sos: **Question2:** When installing packages from Github with "devtools", there is a error:

  ***Error in curl::curl_fetch_disk(url, x$path, handle = handle): Problem with the SSL CA cert (path? access rights?)***